lewie9021/hacker-news-latest/README.md

 The idea of using a single store for the entire application felt quite intimidating.
 In the original Flux implementation, an application could have several stores, each responsible for a particular domain.
 The question I had with Redux was:

-> How would I structure the store of a large application with several screens and a lot of user interaction?
+> How would I structure the Store of a large application with several screens and a lot of user interaction?

 I found the best advice was to structure the store in a similar way to a relational database.
 Normalization could help reduce issues such as trying to keep the same data in several places in sync.
 I've yet to look further into route-driven applications with Redux, but I imagine the store would contain a 'routes' property at the top level that maps route paths to route specific state.
 Route state would be kept minimal, often storing foreign keys pointing to other areas of the store (in this application, it would contain story IDs rather than the actual stories).